E-Sh4rk/TypeInference/random.md

   Even with negation and open records, can't simulate closed records (it would need an infinite intersection) EXCEPT if the domain of fields is finite.

 - DNF form of records?
 See *formalisation.tex*.

+### *Revisiting Occurence Typing* draft

+- Line 201: t^-\_{env,e,t}(omega) = t^+_{env,e,not t}(omega)   ->    Redundant notation?

+- Line 214: What does the equivalent symbol mean? (syntactic equivalence)

+- ( Line 214: add typeof(e') to the intersection and use t instead of Env ? (less redundant, and the definition of Env is not needed anymore) ) (Other pending changes could discard this remark)

+- Line 230: Add the following rule: If there is a bottom in the env, then any expr can be typed bottom.
+See example `let_pairs` in the implementation.

+- Line 231: should use the 'circle' operator to type App?

+- Line 234: Use Env everywhere instead of t!
+More precise results, and it will also simplify some case (for instance, get rid of the `cap ...
+(Any x Any)` for pairs).
+See example `two_steps` in the implementation.

+- Line 260: 'square' operator could be stronger!
+See example `two_steps` in the implementation.